Skype us: SASPERU1 Call us: +51 974 218769 | 984 652232

-MARQUESES Boutique Hotel.
-Free up-grade to our DELUXE room or Suite in this Package for early bookings (5-6 months in advance.)
-FREE storage while you are touring in Cusco.
+MARQUESES Boutique Hotel -SPECIAL: Free Oxygen service, Medical Assistance and cups of Coca tea.
+Free up-grade to our De Luxe Room or Suite room in this tour / Package for early bookings (10-7 months in advance.)
 FREE walking tour to Central Market.

 Reception in Cusco airport and Transfer to your Hotel in Cusco , Rest and acclimatize as you are now at 3,400 mts above sea level.
 If you are feeling up to it..
 Optional Afternoon: At 13:45 pm Guided Cusco City Tour : Koricancha " Sun Temple" , Cusco Principal Cathedral, Saqsayhuaman Inca Complex,Tambo Machay,Qenqo and Puca-Pucara.
 OR Cusco Sightseeing Bus tour.
 Night at Hotel Marqueses.